2018 South West Aviation Let L-410 crash: Aircraft history

-The aircraft, registered UR-TWO, operated by Ukrainian carrier Slaver Kompani for South Sudan-based South West Aviation, had been delivered to Aeroflot in 1984, then transferred to various operators until 2006, when it was placed in storage in Rivne, Ukraine.
-In April 2018, the plane was acquired by Slaver Kompani and wet-leased since May.
+The aircraft, registered UR-TWO, leased by Ukrainian carrier Slav-Air for South Sudan-based South West Aviation, had been delivered to Aeroflot in 1984, then transferred to various operators until 2006, when it was placed in storage in Rivne, Ukraine.
+In April 2018, the plane was acquired by Slav-Air and leased since May.

 The Let 410 UVP had landed in Juba on the same morning as the accident, piloted by a different crew from the one that would then conduct the flight to Yirol.

 Accident

-On 9 September 2018 at 08.00 local time (05.00 UTC), the Let 410 took off from Juba International Airport with destination Yirol Airport, at approximately 122 NM, for an estimated flight time of 45 minutes.
-The take-off weight was 5,700 kg, of which 3,800 kg was for the aircraft alone.
+On 9 September 2018 at 08:00 local time (05:00 UTC), the Let 410 took off from Juba International Airport with destination Yirol Airport, at approximately 122 NM, for an estimated flight time of 45 minutes.

 On-board the flight deck were two Sudanese crew members.
 Captain Sami Qeily (57), and First Officer Mohamed Shamseddine (27), were the pilot-in-command and second-in-command, respectively.
 While both of their flight time logs were destroyed in the crash, they were rated in flying the Let-410.